jasonfly07/jasonfly07.github.io/_posts/2015-7-12-luminance-vs-illuminance.md

 ![_config.yml]({{ site.baseurl }}/images/luminance1.png)

-What's the difference between **luminance** and **olluminance**?
+What's the difference between **luminance** and **Illuminance**?

 Which unit should I use to describe the brightness of my light bulb? **Lumen**, **Candela**, or **Lux**?

 If you find yourself ask these questions, this article is for you.
-The following is a summary of these often times confusing terms.
+The following provides a summary of these [confusing terms](https://en.wikipedia.org/wiki/Candela#SI_photometric_light_units).
+In short, there're really only **4 quantities** (and their accompanying units) that you need to know:
+1. Luminous Flux.
+2. Luminous Intensity.
+3. Luminance.
+4. Illuminance.

+We'll go through them one by one.

 Let's start with a lamp. (and a cat)

 ![_config.yml]({{ site.baseurl }}/images/luminance1.png)

 ###